ngiangre/cohorts/README.md

 ## Goal

-Discovery of disease biomarkers or risk factors requires high throughput experimentation on patient's samples collected as a cohort of patients.
+Discovery of disease biomarkers or risk factors requires experiments with patient samples collected as a cohort of patients.
 This clinical data is collected from multiple patient cohorts either within an institutions or among many institutions.

 This python package aims to provide standardization in creating a data structure representing each clinical dataset, while allowing for seamless integration of multiple instances.